MihaelaBr/portfolio/d_salespipeline.md

 				<header class="major">
 					<h3>Data and process</h3>
 				</header>
 				<p>Data is initially collected in Jira from the Sales Representatives.
-It is ingested into Google BigQuery using an app from the Jira Marketplace called "BigQuery Connector for Jira", where it is prepared and transformed using SQL and then connected with Looker Studio (formerly Google Data Studio) to create the visualisations and multiple dashboard pages.</p>
+It is ingested into Google BigQuery using an app from the Jira Marketplace called "BigQuery Connector for Jira", where it is prepared and transformed using SQL and then connected with Looker Studio (formerly Google Data Studio) to create the visualisations and multiple dashboard pages for Active and Closed leads, Weekly reporting by Sales and Technical Representatives.</p>
 			</div>
 		</div>
 	</section>